vandoitruong/WLDO_Animal3D/README.md

 ```

 ### Modification
-- We modified the output of Shape predictor in WLDO from 26 paras to 41 paras based on Animal3d dataset.
+- We modified the output of Shape predictor in WLDO from 26 paras to 41 paras based on Animal3d dataset. (actutualy, this change didn't work, I return again to 26 paras, because I think that 21 betas extra can not replace 6 scale parameters)
 - The loss function is L2 based on WLDO paper and the shape and pose prior loss are included based on Animal3D paper.
 - 26 Keypoints are extracted from vertices using mean value (just guess, dont have any instructions) from specific positions  from `train.json` file, we modified it the `global_utils/smal_model/smal_torch.py`.
 And the `config.py` file are also modified in `MODEL_JOINTS`, `EVAL_KEYPOINTS`
 - Create a `train.py` file, including 2 stage training based on Supplementary material of WLDO paper.
+I also tried another weight ratio of losses

 ## Trainning
-We set the 100 epochs on each stage
+We set the 100 or 200 epochs on each

 `python train.py`